hrydgard/ppsspp-site/docs/development/glossary.md

 The PSP has some special powers in this area, though.
 It doesn't only support 4-bit or 8-bit paletted texture formats (where each pixel simply represents a plan index into a palette), but also CLUT16 and CLUT32 formats.
 Since palette RAM can only fit a maximum of 512 16-bit colors, or more commonly 256 32-bit colors, you'd think that this wouldn't have much use, but you can simply alias a texture in this format on top of a framebuffer that has been rendered to in RGBA8888 or say RGB565 formats - or even a depth buffer.
 Then, there are parameters to select which range of bits should be used to index into the palette.

 Hence, it's possible to do some very tricky stuff that involves looking up rendered color data in a palette in a variety of ways.
-For example, the [lens flare effect in Burnout Dominator](blog/lens-flare-burnout-dominator) makes some very creative use of this, and so do effects in a number of other games.
+For example, the [lens flare effect in Burnout Dominator](/blog/lens-flare-burnout-dominator) makes some very creative use of this, and so do effects in a number of other games.

+For more information, see [image formats](/docs/psp-hardware/gpu/image-formats) in the hardware section.